Garusi1/Gis-class/README.md

 6)gameTest class- this class is junit tets class. it checks the correctness of the functions.

  *Gui package:
+ This package includes 3 classes:

- 1) Map class- This class  has two functions that converting pixeles cordinates to gps cordinates and gps cordinates to piexel cordinates.
+ 1)Map class- This class  has two functions that converting pixeles cordinates to gps cordinates and gps cordinates to piexel cordinates.

  2)Gui class- This class is simply about showing the game in user graphic interface.
 The goal of the game is to eat all the packmans in the shortest time.
 You can run the game in 2 different ways. tou can add packmans and friut by clicking on the man and than you need to   click "run game".
 The second option is to open the game from csv file by clicking on "Load file" and than click run.
  When you click run you can show the path each packman did to eat the fruits in the shortest time.
  Another option of the game is to export the game to kml file and to csv file by clicking "Export".
  There is another button calles "clear" that clear the screen.

  3)Main class- This is the class that runs the gui.

+  *Game_solution package:
+  This package includes 5 classes:

+  1)Path class- This class represent the path that the pcakman go to eat the packamn. it contains arrylist of points.
+  2)solution class- This class represent the soultion of the game by showing the path the packman nedds to pass.
+  3)solutionConverts class- this class has function that converts the game solution to kml file.
+  4)solutionTest- this class test the coreccrness of the algorithem and the other functions.
+  5)algorithm class-